 The Pediatric subspecialists take care of heart conditions, brain and development conditions, lung and infectious diseases, endocrinology, diabetes, and allergies.
 In addition, genetic counseling is available.

-These services are provided at the Medical Arts Tower, 3243 E. Murdock, Wichita, Kan.
+These services are provided at the Medical Arts Tower, 3243 E. Murdock, Wichita, Kansas.
 New patients are being accepted.
 No referral necessary.
 Most insurance is accepted, including Medicaid.

 KU Wichita Pediatric Hospitalists at Wesley Medical Center